 Materiality is a key principle used to determine what ESG (environmental, social and governance) considerations really mean to organisations and how they align with your business strategy.
-In this blog, Ricardo ESG expert, Kate Conlan guides us through the theory and practicalities of materiality and explains the importance of the shift towards the newer more holistic concept of double materiality.
+In this blog, Ricardo's ESG experts, guide us through the theory and practicalities of materiality and explain the importance of the shift towards the newer more holistic concept of double materiality.

 What is materiality?